Expression of Interest in Membership of NSW Artform Advisory Boards

 - Contemporary Music Board

 - Dance and Physical Theatre Board

 Applications are invited from the professional arts and cultural sector including individual artists, small to medium organisations and larger organisations across all artforms except screen, which is supported through the Screen Funding Program.

 Commitment and Remuneration

 Board Members will need to commit to being available to attend Board Meetings.
 Meetings will range from one to two days depending on the volume and complexity of assessments.
-Meetings will be held in Sydney, as long as health guidelines permit this, and Create NSW will arrange travel and accommodation for regional members.
-If it is not feasible to hold face-to-face meetings due to public health concerns, then the meetings will be conducted via video link.
+Meetings will be held face-to-face in Sydney and Create NSW will arrange travel and accommodation for regional members.
+If it is not feasible for a member to join the meeting in person, they may attend via video link.
 Board Members receive payment for their participation in the assessment process.